se2p/ScratchLog/README.md

 ### Run from within an IDE

+Create a new database with a database user to grant the application access and specify the connection details in the `application.properties` file.
+Add the necessary tables and constraints using the `schema.sql` file in the `main/resources` folder.

-Install npm in the `resources/static` folder.
-The result page of this project uses Google's `Blockly` and `Scratch Blocks` to display the participant code.
+Install npm in the `resources/static` folder via the following command:
 ```bash
 npm install
 ```
+The result page of this project uses Google's `Blockly` and `Scratch Blocks` to display the participant code.
 Since this project is build with the Spring framework, you can run this project from within an IDE.
 You will still need to do the necessary configurations described below.

 #### Configuration